denshoproject/encyc-tng/docs/front-end/tooling.md

 - `npm run build` To build development assets
 - `npm run build:prod` To build assets with minification and vendor prefixes

-## React support

-You can test that compilation of react is working by uncommenting the relevant lines in `javascript/main.js` and `javascript/components/TestReact.tsx`.
-If you don't need react in your project, make sure you don't uncomment these lines or remove them completely.
-This will help to keep the compiled js file size down.

-## Third party libraries

-We no longer have a 'vendor' folder for these.
-Instead find ones that are packaged as npm libraries and install them as dependencies (see 'using npm' above).
-If they have CSS that needs including, this can be imported directly from the node_modules folder - see the example for glide in main.scss.

 ## CSS Background images

 There is a folder inside `images` called `cssBackgrounds` where you should place any images referenced by the CSS, whether svg, jpg or png.
 The tooling will detect the image size, and if it is small (less than 1024 bytes), then it will be automatically encoded within the compiled CSS file.
 Larger images will be synced to the `cssBackgrounds` folder and referenced in the compiled CSS as a separate file.
-There is an example CSS file called `_test-background-images.scss` to demo this within the wagtail-kit build.

 ## Minimising images